chainyo/pizza-challenge/README.md

 All is explained in the associated [documentation](https://chainyo.github.io/pizza-challenge/).

-## Creata your training environment
+## Create your training environment

 Clone the project locally and create a new `conda` environment.